Departamento-de-Engenharia-Informatica/desofs2025_mon_ffs_2/deliverables/phase1/report.md

 The Level 0 Data Flow Diagram (DFD) provides a high-level overview of the AMAP/CSA agricultural system.
 This context diagram illustrates the core interactions between the system's main components and external entities.

-At the center of the diagram is the AMAP API, which serves as the core processing unit handling all business logic and operations.
+At the center of the diagram is the `AMAP API`, which serves as the core processing unit handling all business logic and operations.
 The system interacts with three primary user types:

-- Consumers (Co-Producers) who browse products, place orders, and manage their subscriptions.
+- **Consumers (Co-Producers)**: Who browse products, place orders, and manage their subscriptions.
 The system responds by providing product information, order confirmations, and various notifications.
-- Producers who manage their product listings, update inventory, and process incoming orders.
+- **Producers**: Who manage their product listings, update inventory, and process incoming orders.
 The system provides them with order notifications and delivery schedules.
-- AMAP Administrators who manage users, organize deliveries, and configure system settings.
+- **AMAP Administrators**: Who manage users, organize deliveries, and configure system settings.
 They receive system status updates, user data, and various reports.

-All data persistence is handled through the external AMAP Database, where the API performs read and write operations for user data, orders, products, and inventory information.
+All data persistence is handled through the external `AMAP Database`, where the API performs read and write operations for user data, orders, products, and inventory information.
 The database returns the requested data records to the API.

 This Level 0 DFD effectively captures the fundamental data exchanges within the sustainable agriculture platform, showing how information flows between the system and its stakeholders without delving into the internal processing details.

 #### Level 1